-Little Venice is the name given to this neighborhood because of its waterfront residences.
-Mykonos Greece travel guide suggests that it’s a pleasant area to enjoy a meal, coffee, or a walk through many art galleries.
+The Little Venice, Mykonos Greece is the name given to this neighborhood because of its waterfront residences.
+This travel guide suggests that it’s a pleasant area to enjoy a meal, coffee, or a walk through many art galleries.
 Numerous individuals enter late afternoon to enjoy a drink and watch the sunset.
 Additionally, there is an excellent view of the windmills from this location.

 If you return from Mykonos without a Mediterranean glow, you have not indeed visited Greece.
 Make time in your busy schedule for one of the most admirable vacation activities: doing absolutely nothing on a beautiful beach.
 It is a famous beach in Greece and the entire world!
 You will experience the best parties, restaurants, bars, and activities at Paradise Beach!

-Ornos, a family-friendly beach, is also one of Mykonos’ most fashionable, popular, and crowded beaches.
-According to the Mykonos Greece travel guide, it offers numerous restaurants and lodging options and is a frequent stop for many yachts and boats.
+The Ornos, a family-friendly beach, is also one of Mykonos’ most fashionable, popular, and crowded beaches.
+According to this travel guide, it offers numerous restaurants and lodging options and is a frequent stop for many yachts and boats.
 It is located in the south of the island and caters to people who seek a more resort-like ambiance.
 Its calm waters are suitable for swimming, and the hotels behind it give ocean views.